She criticized President Trump during the shutdown. Now she's been put on leave

 On Thursday, the Federal Unionists Network, a coalition of former and current federal workers and union members, announced that an Agriculture Department employee who worked on the Supplemental Nutrition Assistance Program (SNAP) had also been put on leave.

 Ellen Mei, who also serves as president of National Treasury Employees Union (NTEU) Chapter 255, received a notice of proposed termination on Oct.
-3, a day after she raised concerns about SNAP cuts in an interview on MSNBC, according to the Federal Unionists Network.
+3, a day after she raised concerns about food assistance programs in an interview on MSNBC, according to the Federal Unionists Network.

 "I didn't leak secrets or share anything confidential," said Mei in a statement released by the group.
 "I told the truth about what's happening to hungry families and the people who serve them.
 I took an oath to serve the public — not to stay quiet while our government turns its back on the American people."